I have written many Master Owl stories for 6-9 year old, early readers.

 Mr Squirrel realised he was not alone anymore.
 He was an important part of the woodland community and he felt so different about his life.
 He was not afraid anymore.

 And when the spring came around again, he helped teach the other animals how to collect up nuts.
-Plus how to store them safely, so that everybody had enough food to last the winter.
+He taught them how to store them safely, so that everybody had enough food to last the winter.

 Back at Master Owl’s home tree, Miss Bunny heard all about Mr Squirrel and what had happened to him over that previous winter.